An archetale in the Assembling Terrania Cycle

 “Even before that.
-Step by step.”
+Take me through it step by step.”

 “OK.
 I describe what I want to the house and have it show me images until the holo looks right.
 Is that what you mean?”

-“You describe out loud or mentally?”
+“You describe it out loud or mentally?”

-“Visual images or inner ones?”
+“You use visual images or inner ones?”

 “I’m one of those people whose eyes like to see it.”